 - Application Form.
 Each applicant must complete an application form.
 The application form is available at Graduate Admissions.
 Click on “Apply by Program” to complete the online application.

 - Application Fee.
 Each application should be accompanied by a $50 nonrefundable application fee.

-- Writing sample: In lieu of a standardized test score, applicants may submit a writing sample.
-The writing sample should demonstrate clarity of thinking, reasoning ability, logic, and strong writing and communication skills.
-The sample should be an academic or professional document that has been previously written and perhaps evaluated in an academic or professional setting.
+- Writing Sample.
+Students must submit a brief statement of interest and a writing sample that demonstrates clarity of thinking, reasoning ability, logic, and strong writing and communication skills.
+The statement of interest should summarize why the proposed course of study is desired, general learning objectives, and career goals.
+The writing sample should be an academic or professional document that has been previously written and perhaps evaluated in an academic or professional setting.
 Previously published work may also be considered.
-The sample should not be something prepared for the sole purpose of admission to the program.

 - References.
 Two letters of reference are required: one academic and one character reference.